jozu-ai/kitops/docs/src/docs/quick-start.md

 kit pull docker.io/jozubrad/mymodelkit:latest
 ```

-If you'd like to learn more about using Kit, try our [Next Steps with Kit](./next-steps.md) document that covers:
+If you'd like to learn more about using KitOps, try our [Next Steps with KitOps](./next-steps.md) document that covers:
 * Making your own Kitfile
 * The power of `unpack`
 * Tagging ModelKits
 * Keeping your registry tidy

-Thanks for taking some time to play with Kit.
+Thanks for taking some time to play with KitOps.
 We'd love to hear what you think.
 Feel free to drop us an [issue in our GitHub repository](https://github.com/jozu-ai/kitops/issues) or join [our Discord server](https://discord.gg/3eDb4yAN).